malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 * Working memory is a necessary component to support scalability of the kinds of thought possible.
 * High-level thought is the result of the action of a state machine.
 * The state machine employs a feedback loop in order to maintain stability, and it is this feedback loop that we experience as the awareness of our own thoughts.
 * Consciousness is a result of the action of that state machine, along with its feedback loop and other sources of information.
-And in particular, the "conclusion of one's own consciousness" is an outcome of that state machine as it follows a particular path of logical conclusions.
+In particular, the "conclusion of one's own consciousness" is an outcome of that state machine as it follows a particular path of logical conclusions, paraphrased via the characterisation of the _visceral loop_.

 Finally, while the theory offers no further insight into the _existence_ of phenomenal experience, it shows that there there is a tight coupling between its existence and the mechanistic basis for its _content_.
 I believe that this tight coupling narrows the remaining question.
 I have also argued that the best characterisation of that remaining question is as an "intuitional gap", and that we must directly address questions of the accuracy of our intuitions in this domain in order to move forwards.